General Iowa Divorce Information

 Why hire a lawyer?
 Because sooner or later, you will not be happy with the decree.
 As a general rule, once the decree is entered, the case is over.
 You cannot go back and fix things once it is done.
 More importantly, if you have children, it is critical that you resolve custody, visitation and child support by relying on expert legal advice.
 Failing to do so will lead to regrets and litigation.
 No, you don't need to pay now ... but you will pay later.

 How should I prepare for my divorce?
 Get your information together.
 Click Here for our handy, dissolution information gathering form.
 Be honest in your responses.
 Take it to the lawyer of your choosing.
 He/She will love you for this.

 What does a divorce cost?
 Most lawyers will provide you with a free, initial consultation.
-If a lawyer says $500 plus costs, ask how many he/she has done for $500 plus costs.
-Lawyers charge by the hour.
+Lawyers typically charge by the hour.
 The more calls you make to them, the higher your bill will go.
 If you don't like the one you visit or you feel you cannot afford that lawyer, call someone else.
 Most lawyers accept credit cards or they may agree to a payment plan.
 Ask what they will charge you.
 When you go see a lawyer, prepare a list of questions like: